 Mrs Hall, the matriarch of Skeldale House and resident housekeeper will be played by Anna Madeley (Clarissa Eden in The Crown, Isabella Beeton in The Secret Life of Mrs. Beeton).

-British actress Rachel Shenton (Switched at Birth) takes the role of Helen Alderson, an independent local farmer’s daughter who helps her father manage the family farm and care for her younger sister.
+Rachel Shenton (Switched at Birth) is takies the role of Helen Alderson, an independent local farmer’s daughter who helps her father manage the family farm and care for her younger sister.

 In the 1978 BBC adaptation, James Herriot was played by Christopher Timothy, Siegfried Farnon by Robert Hardy, Mrs Hall by Mary Hignett, and Tristan by Peter Davison.